hashicorp/terraform/website/source/docs/providers/openstack/index.html.markdown

 * `tenant_name` - (Optional) If omitted, the `OS_TENANT_NAME` environment
     variable is used.

+* `insecure` - (Optional) Explicitly allow the provider to perform "insecure" SSL requests.
+If omitted, default value is `false`

 ## Testing

 In order to run the Acceptance Tests for development, the following environment